benswift/benswift.github.io/_posts/2023-02-02-academic-integrity-policy-re-chatgpt-and-generative-ai-tools.md

    will be used as part of the marking process.

 [^other-similar-tools]:
-    Wherever ChatGPT is named in this policy it should be read as "ChatGPT and other generative AI tools", where those tools are defined according to (ERROR: definition not found).
-Any policy on this stuff which restricts itself to specific AI tools by name is doomed to become out of date real fast.
+    Wherever ChatGPT is named in these guidelines it should be read as "ChatGPT and other generative AI tools", where those tools are defined according to (ERROR: definition not found).
+Any guidelines which are restrict themselves to specific AI tools by name are doomed to become out of date real fast.

 [^attribution]:
-    This policy deliberately doesn't try to address the (important) issue of AI tools and the way they appropriate the skilled labour of the millions of individuals who created, edited and labelled the data on which they were trained.
+    These guidelines deliberately doesn't try to address the (important) issue of AI tools and the way they appropriate the skilled labour of the millions of individuals who created, edited and labelled the data on which they were trained.

-One open question (not necessarily part of the student-facing policy, but relevant for anyone running a course) is what guidance should be given to the markers (e.g. tutors/TAs) on what to do with ChatGPT-generated content.
-Should submissions (or parts thereof) created with the help of ChatGPT be marked lower than "equivalent standard" submissions that aren't?
+One open question (not necessarily part of the student-facing guidelines, but relevant for anyone running a course) is what guidance should be given to the markers (e.g. tutors/TAs) on what to do when marking ChatGPT-generated content.
+Should submissions created with the help of ChatGPT be marked lower than "equivalent standard" (whatever that means) submissions that aren't?

 Anyway, these are just some draft thoughts---I'll keep this post updated as my thinking changes.